mohanganesh3/Text_To_SQL_LLM_App/README.md

 This project is the perfect example of how Generative AI can seamlessly integrate with databases, enabling anyone to interact with data without needing to know SQL.
 Whether you’re a beginner or a seasoned developer, this app makes querying databases as simple as asking a question.

 ## 🎬 Demo
-	1. Launch the app by running streamlit run app.py in the terminal and open it in your browser.
+   1.Launch the app by running streamlit run app.py in the terminal and open it in your browser.

   <img width="673" alt="Screenshot 2024-12-13 at 8 17 35 AM" src="https://github.com/user-attachments/assets/855c59cf-0ed5-4c4d-bd58-509497dc1cee" />

-  2. Ask a question in natural language, like “How many students are in Data Science class?”.
+   2.Ask a question in natural language, like “How many students are in Data Science class?”.

-	3. Show the generated SQL query and the response fetched from the database directly on the app interface.
+   3.Show the generated SQL query and the response fetched from the database directly on the app interface.

  <img width="698" alt="Screenshot 2024-12-13 at 8 19 07 AM" src="https://github.com/user-attachments/assets/df4b970f-61ae-4bc5-9b5d-544edb2ee760" />